kausmeows/kausmeows/README.md

 - Getting comfy using Flask n Django for backend development.
 - Exploring more Deep learning,like...GAN's are awesome man.
 - Made this website for book lovers to review their most loved books and to read about other people's thoughts on them - https://kbookclub.herokuapp.com.
 I'll be       adding more features over the time and maybe include a recommendation system to recommend books like the one you post about.
+- Also digging into competitive programming and strengthening DSA problem solving skill.

 <img align="right" alt="gif" src="https://media.giphy.com/media/1C8bHHJturSx2/giphy.gif" width="40%" height="auto" />